jmcguire/random_5e_npc/README.md

 to deploy it to your own Heroku domain.
 It runs with website.py, and is powered by web.py.

+## TODO

+This config-driven monstrosity is hitting its limits for its current level of structure.
+This thing needs some proper objects.

 ## Credits

 Programming by Justin McGuire <jm@landedstar.com> @landedstar